Musedikus/LibraryManagementSystem/README.md

 POST /api/auth/login – Login and receive a JWT

-POST /api/auth/logout – Logout and rotate token version
+POST /api/auth/logout – Logout and rotate token version(This invalidates token so it cant be used again after logout, user will need to log in again)

 GET /api/books – Get all books (with search and pagination support)